TrigenSoftware/i18n-for-browser/README.md

 ### onLocaleChange(listener)

-Set function to call when locale will change.
+Set function to call when locale was change.

 For example if you provide only needed translation via `I18N` object.
 ```js